 Cycling in Amsterdam is great, but it's not as easy an activity as the Dutch make it look.
 But hopefully these tips and information will get you rolling on those two wheels as quickly as possible.

-How (and why) cycling "works" in Amsterdam
+How (and why) cycling in Amsterdam "works"

-Cycling works in Amsterdam, and the Netherlands, for a number of reasons.
+Cycling in Amsterdam, and the Netherlands, works for a number of reasons.
 My personal opinion is that it's a combination of a number of things; laws, infrastructure and opinion.
 All of these things have been invested in by both the Dutch government (continuously over the years) and by the Dutch people.
 This a good introductory explanation of Dutch people's attitude to cycling and some cycling "rules".

 There are cycle paths everywhere, some are on the road, some are set on the pavement but nearly all of them are clearly marked and all of them lead somewhere.
 I know that last comment sounds a bit bizarre, but in the UK, cycle paths often "disappear" suddenly, but in Amsterdam - and the whole of the Netherlands - cycle paths will take you somewhere, even if it's just to another cycle path.